Driving Drowsy in Colorado Springs Can Be Just as Dangerous as Driving Drunk

 In a truck accident, the risk of horrific injuries is extremely high.
 Commercial vehicles, after all, can weigh up to 80,000 pounds, causing forces that even a heavy-duty pickup or SUV can’t handle in an accident.

 As a result, major injuries are more often than not the norm.
-The following are some of the more serious injuries we find in truck accident cases at Warrior Truck Accident Lawyers:
+The following are some of the more serious injuries we find in personal injury cases at Warrior Truck Accident Lawyers:

 Traumatic brain injury (TBI)